 - All sweet foods should be kept in containers with tight fitting lids, crumbs swept up and as little food waste as possible left lying about.

-We can provide a pest control service to treat an ant's nest at a domestic property at a cost of £30.
-Please complete the on-line pest treatment form to arrange a treatment or contact our customer service centre on 01395 571517.
+We can provide a pest control service to treat an ant's nest at a domestic property.
+For further information please see our pest control service costs.
+To arrange a pest control treatment please complete the online pest treatment form or contact our customer service centre on 01395 571517.